hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

   * **Recovery Time Objective** (RTO) - Amount of time it takes to get your system operation after a disaster.
   * **Recovery Point Objective** (RPO) - Data recovery back to the point prior to the disaster or Point In Time Recovery (PITR)

-For confirming the DR plan’s suitability and effectiveness should it need to be deployed in response to a live major incident, it is crucial to test your Disaster Recovery (DR) Plans on a regular basis.
-Following best practice

-* Document the runbooks/ Key Operating Procedures (KOPs) that need to be followed in execution of the tests.
-* Record that a test has taken place for auditing purposes. e.g. a pipeline run to kick off a DR/Backup process, who and how long it took to perform the restore?

 ## What scenarios are you looking to recover from?

-* Accidental writes or data loss e.g. delete of a production table
+* Accidental writes or data loss e.g. delete of a production table or malicious data loss e.g. data locking via encryption by someone with access to the AWS account
   * Restore from a backup in the same account and point your services to the new data store
-  * Restore from a backup and redeploy the services to the new data store
-  * Restore from the backup in a different account?
+  * Restore from a backup in a separate account - ensures unauthorized access to an AWS account does not effect backups.
 * Loss of an AWS region
   * Implement a multi region data replication strategy
 * Are you looking at long term data retention?

+## Is your DR plan effective?

+For confirming the DR plan’s suitability and effectiveness should it need to be deployed in response to a live major incident, it is crucial to test your Disaster Recovery (DR) Plans on a regular basis.
+Following best practice

+* Document the runbooks/ Key Operating Procedures (KOPs) that need to be followed in execution of the tests.
+* Check the status of your backups.
+Have you got monitoring and alarms in place to track backup failures?
+* Validate whether your backup and restore process works against large volumes of data.
+What is the difference in volume of data between production and backup environments?
+  * If you were to do the test in staging env for example, The PRD/STG factor = Row Count in PRD/ Row Count in STG.
+The PRD/STG factor should ideally be >= 1 but you should aim for a PRD/STG factor of at least 0.60
+  * Can your back jobs work with millions of records or are they going to time out if the data volume increases significantly?
+  * Rather than using custom built scripts you may consider using a native service - Amazon DynamoDB is natively integrated with AWS Backup.
+You can use AWS Backup to schedule, copy, tag and life cycle your DynamoDB on-demand backups automatically.
+* Audit the restore process.
+Do you use a pipeline to start the restore process that can tell you who ran the test along with RTO and RPO?
+When planning for disaster recovery it is best practice to regularly document average restore completion times and establish how these times affect your overall Recovery Time Objective.

 ## Serverless